|

 penitent behaviors such as kneeling, third person speech, counting the

-strokes of a corporal punishment, asking for each strike then thanking for
+strokes of a corporal punishment, asking for each strike then thanking

 it, and saying thank you once it is over (and other things); that are

 ritualistic in nature.
-Designed to maintain the focus on the reason for the
+Designed to maintain the focus on the reason for

 punishment, and the punishment itself.
-Once the punishment is over, a ritual
+Once the punishment is over, a

 of forgiveness starts.
 It could be as simple as a hug or it can be as